abpy/improved-sapling-tree-generator/README.md

 * Presets are now saved to the user presets folder
 * Trunk splitting now uses the rotate angle to control the direction of splits, trees are now rounder and more even than before when direction was just random
+* leaves parameter now controls amount of leaves even if levels is 1
+* added random variation to make branch rings work with branching mode at rotate

 ######New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree